adeich/adeich.github.io/_posts/2019-08-12-modelling-parking-ticket-times.md

 published: true
 sidebar: toc
 layout: post
-excerpt: "Tired of living with the mystery surrounding parking ticket probability?
-Me too.
-Using a statistical model and a Monte Carlo simulation, I quantify the chance of getting a ticket over time, and confirm that, indeed, you are generally safe (< 1% chance) parking a few minutes over the time limit.
+excerpt: "Applying a statistical model and a Monte Carlo simulation, I quantify the chance of getting a ticket over time, and confirm that, indeed, you are generally safe (< 1% chance) parking a few minutes over the time limit.
 Surprisingly, the randomness of visits, assuming fixed mean time, doesn't largely affect ticketing probability."
 thumb: "/images/parking_thumb.jpg"
 ---
 **A statistical model, a Monte Carlo Simulation, and a recommendation about safe it is to overpark.**